 - Red wine- Use a dry red wine that isn't too expensive, but still good enough that you would drink it.
 Cabernet Sauvignon, Burgundy, or Merlot would all be good choices.

-- Tomato Paste-Helps to thicken the sauce and gives it a rich flavor.
+- Tomato paste- Helps to thicken the sauce and gives it a rich flavor.

-- Beef broth
+- Beef broth and Beef Bouillon- Layers of umami.

-- Whole Milk– You could also use heavy cream if you wanted to make it a bit richer.
+- Whole milk- You could also use heavy cream if you wanted to make it a bit richer.

 - Freshly grated Parmesan cheese- For serving